na-na-hi/renget/archive/smgenlorePh2P2.md

    She smashes a few more Terracotta Soldiers up, by going for heavy, blunt blows *with all the force of a great typhoon* to their head/torso - going for shatters, and noting that it's the only way to 'kill' them (with one picking itself back up with a spear lodged in it's abdomen to make that clear).
    Her peasant militia runs in after her, and starts helping smash up the Terracotta Soldiers.
 Mulan goes on to explain they were from the surrounding area, and she quickly trained them *with all the strength of a raging fire* (in that basic strategy and teamwork was all that was really needed to beat the Terracotta Soldiers).
 She then goes on to explain that her posse is the only one of it's kind in the region, and that while she wasn't happy about it, she didn't really expect the Gods to intervene too much.
-	inally, she notes that her peasant-army are looking up to her a bit too much for comfort...
+	Finally, she notes that her peasant-army are looking up to her a bit too much for comfort...

-   The shard-remains of the Terracotta Soldiers that still have Corrupted Jade in them creepily watch and shuffle after her, and jade-infested carrion birds circle the town.
+   The shard-remains of the Terracotta Soldiers that still have Corrupted Jade in them creepily watch and shuffle around after her, and jade-infected carrion birds circle the town.
 She notes that they're growing in number, so she thinks she might be getting closer to the scourge source.
    Further in the village, the Terracotta Soldiers start using bows and basic strategy against her (they're starting to think?!); so she tells her main force to stay back, as she guns for the temple that the Terracotta Soldiers are trying to break into *(in this context, the prominent structure behind the Order side of the map)*.
-As in, the Terracotta Soldiers are literally breaking into the place - they're ripping away at the walls / beams like a zombie movie.
+As in, the Terracotta Soldiers are literally breaking into the place - they're ripping away at the walls / beams like in a zombie movie.
-   She unknowingly leads a charge, smashes the Terracotta soldiers up, saves the temple .... but begins glowing - *mysterious as the dark side of the moon*!
+   Despite telling the peasants to stay back, she unknowingly leads a charge, smashes the Terracotta soldiers up, saves the temple .... but begins glowing - *mysterious as the dark side of the moon*!
 The peasants, now prostrating before her in gratitude.

 -> *Oh shit, she's a God now.* <-
 -> *...* <-